sedouard/flocker/docs/using/tutorial/movingvolume.rst

    flocker-deploy --version

-Installing Flocker on local VMs
+Installing Flocker on Local VMs
 ===============================

 Install two instances of Flocker, each on a separate host.